 This is the time of year when family gathers to celebrate.
 A great excuse to break out the board games, play football, or participate in any one of a thousand forms of entertainment.

 When I don’t have it in me to write – I draw.
 It keeps the old brain focused.
-This is something I’ve been working on for about a week off and on.
-I call it a Super Doodle.
+I call this a Super Doodle.
 Incorporating all the different elements into the drawing was fun, although taxing.
 My Sakura Micron pens allowed me to blend at least 26 unique components into the piece, with some areas that are three dimensional.
 To tell the truth, I’m pleased with the end result.

 How many scenes, objects, and creatures can you locate?